 The purpose of this ad group is to fill up your remarketing list with people who might be a good fit for your product or service.
 Since the ad is going to be delivered to a broad audience, you’ll want your ads to have a very targeted message.
-That way you’re not wasting money remarketing to a bunch of people who are never going to become customers.

 The best place to send these ads is to blog posts that address the problem you solve.
 But remember, gaining exposure for your messaging is the number one goal.

 This ad group consists of ads that address people who are actively considering solutions to the problem you solve.
 You’ll create a remarketing list of people who have visited your features pages, your Consideration stage blog posts, and any other content you have that indicates a visitor who’s considering solutions.